 Just as exercising is a physical challenge, any beliefs, thoughts, feelings, and behavior change is an emotional challenge.
 When confronted with changing behavior or doing something new, you slide out of your emotional comfort zone and find yourself in discomfort or pain.
 To meet that challenge, you need the practice to build up strength and endurance, which will then bring you to a level of comfort.

 Why is it painful to begin a new behavior or why do we feel uncomfortable when faced with new challenges?
 Psychology posits the reason for discomfort or pain is the fear of the unknown.
-We fear new beliefs, thoughts, feelings, and behavior because we haven’t built the emotional muscle to tackle the new beliefs, thoughts, feelings, and behavior.
+We fear new beliefs, thoughts, feelings, and behavior because we haven’t built the emotional muscle to know the new beliefs, thoughts, feelings, and behavior are legitimate.
 This emotional muscle, just like a physical muscle, needs exercise or practice to grow strong.

 When faced with situations you find emotionally uncomfortable, painful, or difficult, approach them with the awareness that it is OK to be uncomfortable.
 Remember you will become comfortable with familiarity and practice.
 The more you do difficult presentations or use new beliefs, thoughts, feelings, and behavior, the more comfortable you will become.
 The sense of accomplishment you felt when you mastered a sport or achieved your goal (losing weight, getting in shape) after physical activities also applies to develop ’emotional muscle.’
 You can feel good about having met the challenge of learning new beliefs, thoughts, feelings, and behavior.
 You have grown.
 As in physical fitness programs, you are stretching, developing, and strengthening the most important muscles you have–your ’emotional muscles.’